ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Transform` - The transform of the VR Play Area component.

 The PlayAreaTransform method is used to retrieve the transform for the play area in the scene.

 ---

+## Shared Methods (VRTK_SharedMethods)

+### Overview

+The Shared Methods script is a collection of reusable static methods that are used across a range of different scripts.

+### Class Methods

+#### GetBounds/3

+  > `public static Bounds GetBounds(Transform transform, Transform excludeRotation = null, Transform excludeTransform = null)`

+  * Parameters
+   * `Transform transform` -
+   * `Transform excludeRotation` - Resets the rotation of the transform temporarily to 0 to eliminate skewed bounds.
+   * `Transform excludeTransform` - Does not consider the stated object when calculating the bounds.
+  * Returns
+   * `Bounds` - The bounds of the transform.

+The GetBounds methods returns the bounds of the transform including all children in world space.

+#### IsLowest/2

+  > `public static bool IsLowest(float value, float[] others)`

+  * Parameters
+   * `float value` - The value to check to see if it is lowest.
+   * `float[] others` - The array of values to check against.
+  * Returns
+   * `bool` - Returns true if the value is lower than all numbers in the given array, returns false if it is not the lowest.

+The IsLowest method checks to see if the given value is the lowest number in the given array of values.

+#### SetPlayerObject/2

+  > `public static void SetPlayerObject(GameObject obj, VRTK_PlayerObject.ObjectTypes objType)`

+  * Parameters
+   * `GameObject obj` - The game object to add the player object class to.
+   * `VRTK_PlayerObject.ObjectTypes objType` - The type of player object that is to be assigned.
+  * Returns
+   * _none_

+The SetPlayerObject method tags the given game object with a special player object class for easier identification.

+#### AddCameraFade/0

+  > `public static Transform AddCameraFade()`

+  * Parameters
+   * _none_
+  * Returns
+   * `Transform` - The transform of the headset camera.

+The AddCameraFade method finds the headset camera and adds a headset fade script to it.

+#### CreateColliders/1

+  > `public static void CreateColliders(GameObject obj)`

+  * Parameters
+   * `GameObject obj` - The game object to attempt to add the colliders to.
+  * Returns
+   * _none_

+The CreateColliders method attempts to add box colliders to all child objects in the given object that have a renderer but no collider.

+#### AngleSigned/3

+  > `public static float AngleSigned(Vector3 v1, Vector3 v2, Vector3 n)`

+  * Parameters
+   * `Vector3 v1` - The first given vector.
+   * `Vector3 v2` - The second given vector.
+   * `Vector3 n` - The normal vector.
+  * Returns
+   * `float` - The signed angle between v1, v2 with the given normal as the rotation axis.

+The AngleSigned method returns the signed angle between the two vectors, v1 and v2, with normal 'n' as the rotation axis.

+#### TagOrScriptCheck/4

+  > `public static bool TagOrScriptCheck(GameObject obj, VRTK_TagOrScriptPolicyList tagOrScriptList, string ignoreString, bool ignoreStringIsInclude = false)`

+  * Parameters
+   * `GameObject obj` - The game object to check.
+   * `VRTK_TagOrScriptPolicyList tagOrScriptList` - The policy list to use for checking.
+   * `string ignoreString` - The string to check against.
+   * `bool ignoreStringIsInclude` - Determines whether it should actually look to see if the game object includes the policy list or string to make it not ignored.
+  * Returns
+   * `bool` - Returns true of the given game object matches the policy list or given string logic.

+The TagOrScriptCheck method is used to check if a game object should be ignored based on a given string or policy list.

+#### CloneComponent/3

+  > `public static Component CloneComponent(Component source, GameObject destination, bool copyProperties = false)`

+  * Parameters
+   * `Component source` - The component to copy.
+   * `GameObject destination` - The game object to copy the component to.
+   * `bool copyProperties` - Determines whether the properties of the component as well as the fields should be copied.
+  * Returns
+   * `Component` - The component that has been cloned onto the given game object.

+The CloneComponent method takes a source component and copies it to the given destination game object.

+#### GetActiveHighlighter/1

+  > `public static VRTK_BaseHighlighter GetActiveHighlighter(GameObject obj)`

+  * Parameters
+   * `GameObject obj` - The game object to check for a highlighter on.
+  * Returns
+   * `VRTK_BaseHighlighter` - A valid and active highlighter.

+The GetActiveHighlighter method checks the given game object for a valid and active highlighter.

+#### ColorDarken/2

+  > `public static Color ColorDarken(Color color, float percent)`

+  * Parameters
+   * `Color color` - The source colour to apply the darken to.
+   * `float percent` - The percent to darken the colour by.
+  * Returns
+   * `Color` - The new colour with the darken applied.

+The ColorDarken method takes a given colour and darkens it by the given percentage.

+#### IsEditTime/0

+  > `public static bool IsEditTime()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if Unity is in the Unity Editor and not in play mode.

+The IsEditTime method determines if the state of Unity is in the Unity Editor and the scene is not in play mode.

+---